-The Black Calabash is a small tree or shrub of variable height and spread, depending on growth form.
+The Amphitecnia Latifolia (Black Calabash) a small tree or shrub of variable height and spread, depending on growth form.
 It has gray, rough furrowed bark.
 Calabash is a general term referring to gourds, typically dried and used as water vessels.
 It is a common home garden tree in the tropics, and is related to crescentia species which produce a smaller fruit.

-In addition, this evergreen tree or shrub has a dense crown of dark, glossy, green, alternate, elliptical leaves to 7 inches long.
-Branches are mostly upright and are susceptible to breaking.
-However, it flowers is continuously producing 2 inch long, non-showy purplish-white blooms.
-Likewise, fruits are inconspicuous, round, green, fleshy 3-6 inches long; the interior white flesh and seeds are edible.
+In addition, this evergreen tree or shrub has a dense crown.
+The dark, glossy and green elliptical leaves measure up to 7 inches (17.78 cm) long.
+While, the branches are upright and are susceptible to breaking.
+It produces 2 inches (5.08 cm) long, non-showy purplish-white blooms and flowers.
+Likewise, fruits are invisible, round, green, fleshy 3to 6 inches (15.24 cm) long; the interior white flesh and seeds are edible.
 The dried pod becomes woody and constitutes the gourd.
 Propagation by seed, cuttings or air layering.
 A hardy plant, it tolerates a range of soil types providing they are well drained.
 It has no serious pest or disease problems.

 In landscaping, Amphitecnia Latifolia (Black Calabash) is an excellent choice for a seaside garden.
 It can also be used as a buffer in parking lots.
 It also makes a good wind barrier or privacy hedge.

 🌳More popular and beautiful plants: Acacia Xanthophloea